-The valley of Taos, New Mexico, with its two great Pueblos, the old town of Fernando de Taos and the still more ancient settlement known as Ranchos de Taos, is one of the most fascinating and historical points in the West.
+The Taos Valley, with its two great Pueblos, the old town of Fernando de Taos, and the still more ancient settlement known as Ranchos de Taos, is one of the most fascinating and historical points in the West.

-Most of the eastern boundary of Taos County is occupied by the Taos range of the Rocky Mountains and Taos Valley itself is one of the most picturesque in existence.
+Most of the eastern boundary of Taos County is occupied by the Taos Range of the Rocky Mountains and Taos Valley itself is one of the most picturesque in existence.
 On the east, it is surrounded by a half-moon of mountains, with no foothills extending into the mesas to diminish the grandeur of the scene.
 Eleven streams issue from these mountains and across the valley in a westerly direction and the Rio Grande cuts through it in a 500 feet deep canyon.
-At places, the bed of the parent stream sinks abruptly from the high table lands or cuts through the mountain spurs.
-That part of its course known as the Taos Canyon is so deep and abrupt that it is one of the most treacherous and remarkable gorges in the world.

-Long before the region was discovered by European explorers, it had been inhabited as early as 12,000 BC when early inhabitants roamed the area, hunting large mammals, such as mammoth, and gathering wild foods for subsistence.
-By 3,000 BC, the people began to adopt the idea of agriculture from neighbors in Mexico, which began to restrict their movements and develop long-term communities.
+Long before the region was discovered by European explorers, it had been inhabited as early as 12,000 BC when early inhabitants roamed the area, hunting large mammals, such as mammoths, and gathering wild foods for subsistence.
+By 3000 BC, the people began to adopt the idea of agriculture from neighbors in Mexico, which began to restrict their movements and develop long-term communities.

 Throughout its early years, Taos Pueblo was a central point of trade between the native populations along the Rio Grande River and their neighbors to the northwest, the Plains Tribes.
 Taos Pueblo hosted a trade fair each fall after the agricultural harvest.
 This fair impressed the first Spaniards who made contact with the ancient pueblo.
 Eventually, trade routes would link Taos to the northernmost towns of New Spain and the cities of Mexico via the famed Chihuahua Trail.